[To read "Great Ideas That Were Around Long Before Karl Marx" click here.]

 If you share our criticisms of the bad things done by people in the name of socialism, but nonetheless want to call yourself a socialist and tell people that their understanding of what socialism means is wrong, then you will be in the business of telling people they are wrong.
 PDRBoston, in contrast, is in the business of telling people who like what we call egalitarianism (which is the vast majority of people) that they are right.
 The way to build a successful movement is to tell the people who share its values and aims that they are right.
 Telling those people they are wrong is a losing strategy if ever there was one.

-If you are for egalitarianism, you belong in PDR--Boston!
+If you are for egalitarianism, you agree with PDR--Boston!